 Original, revealing, unique

-• Enjoy your child’s company, and never mind any defects in his or her speech, just record whatever you hear as best you can, and have fun;
+• Enjoy your child’s company, never mind any defects in his or her speech, just record whatever you hear as best you can, and have fun;

 • Make a record of what your child CAN say;